 Peter G. Makaroff — a Doukhobor for all times

-The following is my enhanced biographical tribute to P. G. Makaroff from my book Spirit Wrestlers: Doukhobor Pioneers’ Strategies for Living (2002): pages 296-299.
+The following is an enhanced biographical tribute to P. G. Makaroff from Spirit Wrestlers: Doukhobor Pioneers’ Strategies for Living (2002) by Koozma J. Tarasoff. : pages 296-299.
 More information and articles about Makaroff are included here.

 I was a graduate of the University of Saskatchewan in 1958, and it was an honour for me to have had the opportunity of meeting Peter G. Makaroff and working together with him on several peace manifestations.